 Learning Objective: 1.3 Understand the function of myth in prehistoric culture.
+Topic: The Role of Myth in Cultural Life Difficulty Level: Difficult Skill Level: Apply What You Know and Analyze It

 A sword, a mirror, and a jewel necklace are sacred objects connected to c) San spirit dancing.